BiBiServ/bibigrid/documentation/markdown/features/configuration.md

   - type: de.NBI tiny
     image: Ubuntu 22.04 LTS (2022-10-14)
     count: 2
+    onDemand: True # optional only on master cloud for now.
+Default True.
 ```

 - `type` sets the instance's hardware configuration.
 - `image` sets the bootable operating system to be installed on the instance.
 - `count` sets how many workers of that `type` `image` combination are in this work group
+- `onDemand` defines whether nodes in the worker group are scheduled on demand (True) or are started permanently (False).
+This option only works on the master cloud for now.

 ##### Find your active `images`